theo-dep/wasm-dom/README.md

 ### Events

 To access directly DOM nodes created by wasm-dom, for example to manage focus, text selection, or integrating with third-party DOM libraries, use events callbacks.
-An event is a special callback that takes the DOM node as param and can return true or false unconditionally, this is just for simplicity, to maintain the same signatures of other events.
+An event is a special callback that takes the DOM node as param.

 1. `onMount` is called after the DOM node is mounted.
 2. `onUpdate` is called when it is updated